Need help with Education Law?

 Please note we do not offer legal aid for Education Law matters

-Bullying and cyberbullying are both forms of aggressive behavior intended to cause harm or distress to another person.
+Bullying and cyberbullying are both forms of aggressive behaviour intended to cause harm or distress to another person.
 However, they differ in their methods and mediums of expression.
+If you or your child has been affected, consulting bullying and cyberbullying in school solicitors can provide essential guidance and support.

 Bullying

-Examples: A student repeatedly teasing another student, physical intimidation, or a coworker spreading false rumors about a colleague can be examples of traditional bullying.
+Examples: A student repeatedly teasing another student, physical intimidation, or a coworker spreading false rumours about a colleague can be examples of traditional bullying.

 Cyberbullying

 Definition: Cyberbullying involves the use of electronic devices and digital platforms to harass, intimidate, or harm others.
-It is characterized by the repetition of harmful behaviors through online communication.
+It is characterised by the repetition of harmful behaviours through online communication.

 Examples: Sending threatening messages via social media, spreading false information online, or creating and sharing a derogatory meme about someone are examples of cyberbullying.

-In the United Kingdom, including England and Wales, laws and guidance address the issue of bullying, including cyberbullying, in schools.
-Key legal frameworks and guidance documents include:
+In the United Kingdom, laws and guidance address bullying, including cyberbullying, in schools.
+Consulting bullying and cyberbullying in school solicitors can help you navigate these legal provisions effectively.

-Equality Act 2010: The Equality Act 2010 prohibits discrimination, harassment, and victimization based on protected characteristics, including race, religion, gender, and disability.
-Schools are required to take steps to prevent and address bullying related to these characteristics.
+- Equality Act 2010: Prohibits discrimination, harassment, and victimisation based on protected characteristics, such as race, religion, gender, and disability.
+Schools must prevent and address bullying related to these characteristics.

-Education Act 1996: The Education Act 1996 places a duty on schools to ensure the safety and well-being of students.
-Schools have a legal obligation to prevent bullying and take action when it occurs.
+- Education Act 1996: Places a duty on schools to ensure students’ safety and well-being.
+Schools are legally obligated to prevent bullying and act when it occurs.

-Children Act 1989 and 2004: The Children Acts emphasize the welfare of the child.
-Schools are expected to work in partnership with other agencies to safeguard and promote the well-being of children.
+- Children Act 1989 and 2004: Emphasises the welfare of the child.
+Schools are expected to work with other agencies to safeguard children.

-Keeping Children Safe in Education (KCSIE): KCSIE is statutory guidance that outlines the legal duties for schools regarding safeguarding, including measures to prevent and respond to bullying.
-The guidance specifically addresses bullying, including cyberbullying, and provides information on prevention strategies and reporting mechanisms.
+- Keeping Children Safe in Education (KCSIE): Statutory guidance that outlines legal duties for schools, including measures to prevent and respond to bullying and cyberbullying.

 Need help with bullying?